 According to the above analysis, the crossover operator for the VL needs to consider whether each choice is triggered and the impact of the optional activity’s status on dependent activities.
 Therefore, we specially design a one-point crossover operator for the implementation list.
 In our one-point crossover operator, the choices are chosen as crossover points.

 Consider two individuals, i.e., a mother VLM and a father VLF.
 We now show how to generate the daughter VLD and the son VLS.
 We first draw a random number r∈[0,1].
 If r>Pc (Pc is a predetermined crossover probability), then the child individuals are obtained by directly copying the parent individuals; otherwise, the crossover operation is performed.
 In the crossover operation, we first initialize VLS (VLD) by letting the status of all mandatory activities be executed, i.e., vliS=1 vliD=1, i∈M. The rest of the activities are set to be non-implemented, i.e., vliS=0 (vliD=0),j∉M. Then, we randomly choose a crossover position α (1≤α≤E) from the choice set, and the implementation status of the optional activities in choice e=1,…,α inherits from VLF (VLM), i.e., vliS=vliF (vliD=vliM),i∈Qe.
-After that, the implementation status of the dependent activities in VLS (VLD) is updated according to the implemented activities in Qe, i.e., vljS=1 vljD=1,j∈Bi.
+After that, the implementation status of the dependent activities in VLS (VLD) is updated according to the implemented activity i in Qe, i.e., vljS=1 vljD=1,j∈Bi.
 For the remaining choices e'=α+1,…,E, the implementation status of the activities in e' of VLS (VLD) are inherited from VLM (VLF).
 Similarly, after this, the implementation status of the dependent activities is updated accordingly.
 In addition, choice e' (e'>α) may be triggered by the following activities: (a) the implemented activities in choice e (e≤α) of VLS (VLD) that inherit from VLF (VLM), or (b) the implemented dependent activities in VLS (VLD).
 This means that there exists an optional activity in Qe' of VLS (VLD) that needs to be implemented.
 If choice e' in VLM (VLF) has been triggered (i.e., an activity in Qe' has been implemented), then e' in VLS (VLD) inherits from VLM (VLF).
 Otherwise, e' in VLS (VLD) inherits from VLF (VLM) to ensure the feasibility of the generated individuals.

-We give an example in Fig. 6 to show how to generate the son individual VLS using our one-point crossover operator.
+We give an example in Fig. 5 to show how to generate the son individual VLS using our one-point crossover operator.
 First, we initialize vliS=1,i∈{0, 1, 2, 10}.
 Suppose that choice 1 is the crossover point.
 Then the activities’ implementation status in choice 1 of VLS inherits from VLF, i.e., vliS=vliF, i∈Q1={3, 4}.
 Since activity 3 is implemented, all of its dependent activities in B3 are also implemented, i.e., vliS=1, i∈B3={5, 6}.
 For choice 2, the activities’ implementation status in VLS inherits from VLM.
 It should be noted that dependent activity 6 of VLS is implemented, so choice 2 in VLS is triggered.
 Since choice 2 in VLM is not triggered, to ensure that VLS is feasible, choice 2 of VLS inherits from VLF, i.e., vliS=vliF, i∈Q2={8, 9}.
 The implemented activity 9 in Q2 has no dependent activities.